MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 :::image type="content" source="Media/RenderAndLighting/ral5.png" alt-text="Screenshot of a bubble block shown with the alpha test render.":::

-Alpha test doesn’t respect translucency, which affects the transparent teal pixels of this block.
+Alpha test doesn't respect translucency, which affects the transparent teal pixels of this block.
 But it does respect transparent and opaque pixels.
 This render method also disables backface culling, which is why you can see the back of the bubble through the transparent parts.
 At least we can see the fish!

 ***Blend***